amirbukhari/IssueTracker/README.md

 ## Extension Settings
-In settings.json provide the link to your proejct
+In settings.json provide the link to your project
 ```json
   "issueTracker.gitLabProjectURL": "https://gitlab.com/???/???/???"
 ```